lfang1/CodeSwitchingResearch/README.md

 * word entropy after cs-point

 Word surprisal and entropy values were obtained from a 5-gram language model trained on the Chinese Wikipedia and with the SRILM framework.
+POS-tags and dependeny relations were obtained with the Stanford Parser.

 ## Data Collection Process